stfc/cloud-docs/source/howto/CreateAHeatStack.rst

 Create a Heat stack
 ===================

 Heat is an orchestration component of OpenStack which allows templates to be used to define resources and to specify the relationships between resources in a stack.
+This page explains the basics of how to create a heat stack.
+For more detailed docs and examples, see the **Heat Advanced Material** pages at https://stfc-cloud-docs.readthedocs.io/en/latest/Heat/index.html.

 To check Heat is available we can run the command: